-This requirement shall not apply to: a. the first single family dwelling and non-habitable accessory uses on an existing lot of record; or b. specified development (a list to be developed by ordinance) designed to provide: a) public infrastructure orb) private infrastructure that provides critical or necessary services to the public, and that will have a minor or insubstantial net use of water (e.g. water facilities, wastewater treatment facilities, road construction projects, recycling or solid waste transfer facilities); or c. development related to agricultural land uses within Zone 2C of the Salinas Valley groundwater basin, provided the
+This requirement shall not apply to: a. the first single family dwelling and non-habitable accessory uses on an existing lot of record; or b. specified development (a list to be developed by ordinance) designed to provide: a) public infrastructure orb) private infrastructure that provides critical or necessary services to the public, and that will have a minor or insubstantial net use of water (e.g. water facilities, wastewater treatment facilities, road construction projects, recycling or solid waste transfer facilities); or c. development related to agricultural land uses within Zone 2C of the Salinas Valley groundwater basin, provided the groundwater elevations and the seawater intrusion boundary have changed since the prior reporting period; and other sources of water supply are available.

-County prepare a report to the Board of Supervisors every five (5) years for Zone 2C examining the degree to which: 1) total Water demand for all uses predicted in the General Plan EIR for the year 2030 will be reached;
+County prepare a report to the Board of Supervisors every five (5) years for Zone 2C examining the degree to which: 1) total Water demand for all uses predicted in the General Plan EIR for the year 2030 will be reached: